Roast Leg of Lamb

 Add chicken stock a little at a time, stirring in between to re-thicken.

-Repeat until gravy reaches desired consistency.
+Repeat until gravy reaches the desired consistency.

 Serve with mint jelly.